ElgatoMe0w/Helping-Hands-Charity-Donation-for-Schools-/README.md

 Final Project requirement for Advanced Object Oriented Programming in BSU Alangilan

 # Helping Hands : Charity Donation for School system
-This project is made using c# a windows form application that is design for user to donate/buy school supplies for the chosen school of the user
+This project is made using c# a windows form application in SharpDevelop and Windows 7  that is design for user to donate/buy school supplies for the chosen school of the user

 # Functionalities